Thompson-Okanagan Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 61.6%.
-It showed growth of 0.2 percentage points from July and rose by 0.2 percentage points from same month last year.
+• The local employment rate reached 59.7%.
+It declined by 0.4 percentage points from January and fell by 0.2 percentage points from same month last year.

-• Local unemployment rate is 7.9%.
-It showed growth by 0.8 percentage points month-over-month, and expanded by 1.6 percentage points year-over-year.
+• Local unemployment rate registered 5.9%.
+It declined by 0.0 percentage points month-over-month, and fell by 0.4 percentage points year-over-year.

 Employment Trends